COMMITMENT TO DIVERSITY & INCLUSION

 We understand that our ability to meet the needs of our diverse client base requires that our lawyers have a broad range of knowledge and experiences, which can only be obtained through a diverse legal staff.
 Our goal is to continue to preserve and foster a diverse work environment that provides for creativity, productivity, a sense of inclusion, and effective leadership — and where our lawyers and staff feel enriched and empowered to provide client solutions that continue to exceed expectations.

-Our Diversity & Inclusion Committee, chaired by Adrienne J. Roach, a partner in KMK's Private Client Services Group, works to ensure that diversity is a key focus through various firm initiatives, participation in community events, and related recruiting activities.
+Our Diversity & Inclusion Committee, co-chaired by KMK Partners Adrienne J. Roach and Bethany P. Recht, works to ensure that diversity is a key focus through various firm initiatives, participation in community events, and related recruiting activities.
 For example: